Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 [2024-11-13] One paper, 'SynDCIM: A Performance-Aware Digital Computing-in-Memory Compiler with Multi-Spec-Oriented Subcircuit Synthesis', has been accepted to IEEE DATE 2025🎉!

-[2024-11-11] One paper, 'BioPI: An Energy Efficient and Low-Latency Neuromorphic Pipelined System with Joint Design Optimizations of Sensor-Algorithm-Processor for Wearable Healthcare', has been accepted to IEEE TCASAI🎉!
+[2024-11-11] One paper, 'BioPI: An Energy Efficient and Low-Latency Neuromorphic Pipelined System with Joint Design Optimizations of Sensor-Algorithm-Processor for Wearable Healthcare', has been accepted to IEEE TCAS-AI🎉!

 [2024-10-20] One paper, 'A 28nm 0.22μJ/Token Memory-Compute-Intensity-Aware CNN-Transformer Accelerator with Hybrid-Attention-Based Layer-Fusion and Cascaded Pruning for Semantic-Segmentation', has been accepted to IEEE ISSCC 2025🎉!